Before the Graph Works, the Data Has to Talk: Exalate’s Take on Atlassian Team ’26

 Great.
 We love a good graph.

-That is where Team ’26 got interesting for Exalate.
+That gap — between the AI vision on stage and the integration reality on the floor — is where Team ’26 got interesting for Exalate.

 That is the layer Exalate lives in.